unyime101/PotLock/README.md

 # PotLock
-# A finances managment system tht will automate and simplify saving.
+# A finances managment system that will automate and simplify saving.
 Technologies used so Far: Python, mysql
 This is an original soloution i had and decided to develope it to help myeslf and others manage savings.
 Users will have access to an active balance which they can withdraw money from.